 I can’t deal!

-Your unpleasant emotions are a clue that something in your life needs your attention.
-The fact that you’re reading this article means you are keen to find solutions to your problems.
-Luckily you already have everything you need to fix this.
+The fact that you’re reading this article means you are keen to find solutions to your problem.
+Luckily you already have everything you need to fix this, even if you’re not earning an income right now.
 We’re going to show you how.

 My debts have been “handed over”.
 What does it mean?